troyth/age-of-the-architect/weeks/week7.md

 * Gordon White, Star.Ships, chapters 5-6
 * Rem Koolhaas, Delirious New York, "Europeans: Biuer!
 Dalí and Le Corbusier Conquer New York"
 * Plato, Republic, Allegory of the Cave

+## Themes
+* expression of the imperishable vs the Platonic universal